Funerals

 Guest Priest/Deacon

-If the family of the deceased requests a guest clergy, the pastor is to be informed.
-The pastor and the family will still meet to ensure that the funeral liturgy is planned according to our customs at St Anthony’s.
-If the priest or deacon is not clergy of the diocese of St. Petersburg, they will need to provide a letter of good standing from their diocese prior to being allowed to celebrate or assist at the funeral liturgy
+If the family of the deceased requests a guest clergy, they must inform the parish staff member who is planning the funeral.
+The staff member will inform St Anthony's Pastor to obtain permission.
+The family will still work with our parish staff member to ensure that the funeral liturgy is planned according to our customs at St Anthony’s.
+If the visiting priest or deacon is not clergy of the Diocese of St. Petersburg, they will need to provide a letter of good standing from their diocese before being allowed to celebrate or assist at the funeral.

 Eulogies